 The time needed to convert a sample held in the internal sample and hold circuit into a digital value is the conversion time.
 The SAADC works by successively approximating the analog input to a digital value, and the conversion time is the time it takes to complete this process.
 The conversion time depends on the selected resolution (8/10/12-bit resolution).

 A higher resolution leads to longer conversion times.
 A typical conversion time for the SAADC peripheral in nRF52/nRF53/nRF91 Series is 2 microseconds.
-Future chip variants (Ex: nRF54) may support even shorter conversion time.
+The nRF54 Series chips (Ex: nRF54L15) support an even shorter conversion time (starting from 0.5 microseconds).

 The acquisition time (~ 3-30 microseconds) impacts the sampling frequency, as discussed previously.